taustation-fan/players-guide/taustation.md

 Stats can also randomly increase as a bonus of successfully completed anonymous work.

+## Rations

+You can survive without explicit use of rations.
+But, each time you consume a ration, it immediately fills up all of your stats and your Focus.
+(If you consume a ration of a lower tier than you have, the immediate regeneration is incomplete).
+Rations also give you the "well fed" status for 32 segments (roughly 8 hours), which increases stats and Focus regeneration.

+You are automatically assigned one ration per day, which you can fetch at any station's Government Center.
+You can sometimes find rations in the Ruins, and sometimes they are awarded as the random reward for doing discreet work.

+Finally, you can spend bonds as bribes for more rations, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) at midnight.

 ## What To Do

 As in every RPG, there are several different things you can do, with